Encouraging Creative Thinking

 Art students have often asked me to give them a suggestion to improve a work in progress.
 Many times my ego and my pompous personality have simply prompted me to blurt out an answer.
 I have given my recommendation without even thinking that this might have been a teachable moment.
 Had I been thinking scientifically, I might have coached the student to set up a small experiment, to make a comparison, and select an effective alternative.

 I may tell myself that my answer to the student question has taught the student something about art, about composition or about a media technique.
 Yes, there are many admirable goals and standards that students need to learn.
-Therefore, my questions and the students experiments need be designed to foster discovery and understanding about art content.
+Therefore, my questions and the student experiments need be designed to foster discovery and understanding about art content.
 I may tell myself that it is much faster to just make the suggestions than it is for the student to "reinvent the wheel" when learning all these standard concepts about art.
-On the other hand, I need to wonder how how strongly a student will believe in something, or how long a student will remember something that comes from the teacher compared to something that is discovered by the student.
+On the other hand, I need to wonder how strongly a student will believe in something, or how long a student will remember something that comes from the teacher compared to something that is discovered by the student.
 How often does a teachers have to repeat a suggestion or a rule?
-How often does a student need to make a discovery before it becomes believed and practiced by the student?
+Compare this to how often a student needs to make a discovery before it becomes believed and practiced by the student.

 Teaching habits are powerful and subtle.
 Answering questions in the studio class gives me such a feeling of power and is such a hard habit to break.
 As an artist, I am generally more clever than the student - what an ego trip!
 During the Dark Ages science was a set of teacher answers.
 Progress began when the scientific method began using questions and experiments to check on old answers and discover new answers.
 In science, nothing is assumed to be true because a teacher says so.
 Too often my art class was taught using Dark Ages dogmatism.